 Through the Division of Continuing Education, LSUS offers the Practical Nursing Program to prepare students for a new career.
 The LSUS CE PN program prepares students to sit for the national licensor exam to become a Licensed Practical Nurse (LPN) in two different formats.
 The day program is offered in 12 months (3 semesters) and meets Monday - Friday from 8:00am-4:00pm.
 The evening program is offered in 20 months (5 semesters) and meets Monday - Thursday from 5:00pm-10:30pm.
-The LSUS CE PN program is accredited by the Louisiana State Board of Practical Nursing Examiners.
+The Louisiana State Board of Practical Nursing Examiners accredits the LSUS CE PN program.
 Financial Aid is available for those who qualify.
 For more information on the PN Program, or for an application, please call 318/798.4173.